hasindu2008/slow5lib/docs/pyslow5_api/pyslow5.md

 sudo apt install python3.7 python3.7-dev python3.7-venv
 ```

-Building and installing the python library, assuming python3 available
+Building and installing the python library, assuming python3 available (use `python3.7` or whichever version was installed if you used the deadsnakes method above)

 ```bash
 python3 -m venv /path/to/slow5libvenv